Sony camcorders: Sony HXR-NX5

 The NX5 is Sony's first professional AVCHD camcorder.
 It records either onto Sony Memory Stick Pro memory cards, or onto SDHC cards.
-An optional 128Gb Flash Memory unit provides up to 11 hours of recording time.
-It can record in Standard Definition using MPEG2 format, or up to 1920 x 1080 images at 24Mbit/s in High Definition mode in the AVCHD format.
+An optional 128 Gb Flash Memory unit provides up to 11 hours of recording time.
+It can record in Standard Definition using MPEG2 format, or up to 1920 × 1080 images at 24 Mbit/s in High Definition mode in the AVCHD format.
 The camera is almost identical to the HVR-Z5, some people calling it the 'Tapeless version of the Z5'.

 Sony HXR-MC50E

-This compact camera comes with a 3.5mm audio input – not a balanced XLR input.
-It records up to 6 hours of full HD on 64Gb internal memory.
+This compact camera comes with a 3.5mm audio input, but no balanced XLR inputs.
+It records up to 6 hours of full HD on 64 Gb internal memory.

 Ultra high definition models

 Camcorders that support resolution of 3840×2160 (UHD also known as 4K).

 Sony FDR-AX100

 In January 2014, Sony released its first consumer UHD Camcorder.
 The AX100 is able to capture video at 3840×2160 resolution at 30p using a 1" Exmor R CMOS sensor.
 It uses a full sensor readout instead of line skipping which provides very high detail with minimal aliasing or moiré.
 It captures video using 14MP and then resizes the image to 8MP.
 It can capture photos at 20 MP.
 The highest quality video output uses XAVC S format based on MPEG-4 AVC/H.264 compression.
 Typical data rates are about 60 Mbit/s in this mode (100 Mbit/s in the firmware version 3.00).
 The SDXC memory card class 10 is required for XAVC S recording (SDXC class 10 U3 is required for 100 Mbit/s recording).

-The Zeiss Vario Sonnar T* Lens provides a 12x optical zoom which starts at 29mm equivalent wide-angle.
-There is an optional 24x Clear Image zoom which zooms by using a smaller number of pixels until it matches the resolution of the output.
-Digital zoom can extend to 160x although with progressively degrading quality.
+The Zeiss Vario Sonnar T* Lens provides a 12× optical zoom which starts at 29mm equivalent wide-angle.
+There is an optional 24× Clear Image zoom which zooms by using a smaller number of pixels until it matches the resolution of the output.
+Digital zoom can extend to 160× although with progressively degrading quality.
 Optical SteadyShot Image Stabilization has an optional mode called Intelligent Active Mode which using digital techniques on top of the optical stabilization to stabilize even more aggressively.
 The AX100 has neutral density filters built into the camera which is rare for a consumer camera.
 It can be set to automatic or manual control with the following settings: Off, 1/4, 1/16, and 1/64.

 The AX100 provides both an EVF (0.39" OLED) and LCD screen (3.5" 0.921 MP).
 The multi-interface accessory shoe allows connection to an external flash or stereo microphones.
 The remote control interface is available via the multi-terminal port.